 ARTICLE IX - AMENDMENTS TO THESE BY LAWS

 Section 9.1 AMENDMENTS These Bylaws may be amended.
 Any proposed changes to the Articles of Incorporation or to the Bylaws shall be sent to the Secretary for promulgation to the Board of Directors for their vote.

 Section 9.2 APPROVAL All such changes shall require a simple majority vote of the Board of Directors, approving the proposed changed.
 This vote may be conducted in writing or electronically.

 Section 9.3 ADOPTION The approved changes to these Bylaws shall be submitted to the Members eligible to vote thereon.
 Approval and Adoption shall be by majority vote of those voting."

 ARTICLE X - DISSOLUTION

 Section 10.1 DISSOLUTION PROCESS Upon dissolution of the corporation, the Board of Directors shall, after paying or making provisions for the payment of all of the liabilities of the corporation, dispose of all of the assets of the corporation then remaining exclusively for the purpose and objectives of the corporation, in such manner, or to such organization or organizations organized and operated exclusively for education or charitable purposes as shall at the time qualify as an exempt organization under Sections 501(3)(c) and 170(c)(2) of the internal Revenue Code of the United States or corresponding sections of any prior or future law as the Board of Directors shall determine.
-Any such assets not so disposed of shall be disposed of by the Court located in the County in which the principal office of the corporation is then located, having jurisdiction over such matters, exclusively for such purpose or to such organization of organizations as said Court shall determine which are organized and operated exclusively for such purpose.

 Clan MacKenzie Society in the United States, Inc